fastlane/fastlane/spaceship/docs/Debugging.md

 ## Logging

 `spaceship` logs all requests and their responses to logfiles in `/tmp`.
-They follow the naming pattern `spaceship[time]_[pid].log` andinclude timestamps, incoming/outgoing, request method, request params and response body.
+They follow the naming pattern `spaceship[time]_[pid].log` and include timestamps, incoming/outgoing, request method, request params and response body.

 Example logfile: